 Once you have purchased cryptocurrency, you can use it to buy goods and services from merchants who accept cryptocurrency as a form of payment.

-Investing in cryptocurrencies can be a potentially lucrative way to make money, but it can also be risky due to the volatility of the market.
-If you're looking to make money by investing in crypto, here are some tips to keep in mind:
+Investing in cryptocurrencies can be a potentially lucrative way to make money, but it can also be risky and result in losses due to the volatility of the market.
+If you're looking to invest in crypto, here are some tips to keep in mind.

 Do your research